jxnl/blog/docs/writing/posts/trade-off-tool-selection.md

 2. Create a histogram of tool usage for these successful interactions.
 3. Use a cumulative sum to identify which tools account for the majority of successful cases.
 4. Designate these top performers as your "evergreen" tools.
-5. Implement a retrieval system for the remaining tools, based on query analysis or embeddings essentially using a summary index where the embeddings point to the tool information.
+5. Implement a retrieval system for the remaining tools, based on query analysis or embeddings, essentially using a summary index where the embeddings point to the tool information.

 By doing this, you're not just guessing anymore - you're letting the data guide your tool selection strategy.